iboSaber/Resistor-Calc/README.md

 |  3rd Band   |  c   | 3rd significant digit |
 |  4th Band   |  d   |      Multiplier       |
 |  5th Band   |  e   |       Tolerance       |

+> ### 5 and 6 band resitors have the same way in calcualtion ecpet for the latter having two additional values, which is Temperature Coefficient and Resistance Rate of Change in 1 C

 ## 2- Calculating the Resistance Rate of Change for 6 band Resistor